The Best Bathroom Fans for Spaces Big and Small

 Many homeowners opt for a bathroom fan with an integrated light.
 These fan/light combinations allow the buyer to remove their current light and install the new fixture with the existing wires, making installation easy.
 Some of these models also have motion sensors that automatically turn on the light when someone walks into the bathroom.

 Other optional features in bathroom fans include humidity sensors that activate the exhaust fan when the moisture levels reach a specific level, nightlights that offer a comforting glow for midnight bathroom visitors, and built-in heaters that warm the bathroom quickly on chilly winter mornings.
-Keep in mind that some features can add anywhere from $50 to $200 to the fan’s price.

 Installation and Ducting